joker-pper/intellij-mpvp-maven/README_en.md

 #### How to Specify The Current Used Language?

-You can use the default language of the system or specify the language to be used in conf. properties
+You can use the default language of the system or specify the language to be used in conf.properties

 ## How to configure Nexus access permissions?